cavecafe/slack-send/README.md

 }
 ```

-## 'Attachments' JSON Format
+### 'Attachments' JSON Format
-If you prefer to have fine control of your Slack message, you can use the [native Slack Attachments JSON format](https://api.slack.com/reference/messaging/attachments) directly, which will override
+If you prefer to have fine control of your Slack message, you can use the Slack's own JSON format ([Attachments](https://api.slack.com/reference/messaging/attachments)) directly, which will override
-the message and status options.
+the message and status options in '~/.slack-send'.

 Example:
 ```json